 Teaching a child to peel carrots and making a pot of soup together are acts with deep significance.
 They represent the best of what cooking is: a means to forge deeper bonds with people you love … a child learning skills she’ll carry into her future … the building of memories to savour for years to come.
 This Yellow Split Pea Soup with Smoked Pork is so much more than one of my favourite soup recipes.
-I originally wrote this in 2016 when my oldest grandchildren were four and five years old.
+This is one of the most personally meaningful posts I’ve made here.
+I originally wrote it in 2016 when my oldest grandchildren were four and five years old.

 The Transformative Nature of Cooking